techwithlc/mywebsite/README.md

 ### Backend Deployment

-For continuous operation of the newsletter server:
+Choose one of the following deployment options based on your needs:

-1. **Using the Continuous Email Server**:
+1. **Continuous Server Operation**:
    ```bash
    # Navigate to the server directory
    cd server